susanaviruglio/DiscoverGranada/README.md

 ## USER STORIES

-1. What can I do in Granada?
+1. **What can I do in Granada?** " I am a user who wants to visit Granada for several days, it is the first time that I am visiting the city so I would like to receive recommendations of the best places or most important things to do".
-2. How can I book tickets to go to La Alhambra?
+2. **How can I book tickets to go to La Alhambra?** "I would like to book tickets to see typical flamenco dancers, visit the most important heritage places as well as a direct link to book so I could do it easily".
-3. How can I see the city if I don´t have enought time?
+3. **How can I see the city if I don´t have enought time?** "I would like to have a list with the most important places to see or places to eat so I can prioritize my time".
-4. How do I get to the city centre? which vehicle i can use?
+4. **How do I get to the city centre from the airport?
+Which transport I can use to go around the city?** "As it is my first time visiting Granada I would like to know the best prices for transports and how to move from the airport to the city center".
-5. Where can I go to eat?
-Do you recommend nice views?
+5. **Where can I go to eat?
+Do you recommend nice views?** "I would like to have a romantic dinner with my partner, so I would like to have a nice time with some views".
-6. Do you recommend any show?
+6. **Do you recommend any show?** "Spain is very famous for their flamenco shows, but I am not sure which is the best show.
+I would like to have an idea and also information of where I could make a reservation".

 ## DESIGN EVOLUTION